Alessioryan/LinearRegressionBios/README.md

   - If -1, then runs on all the data.
   - If the amount of bios that are available given other parameters is less than max_training size, runs on all
   - Otherwise, runs on max_training_size, randomly selecting from all the filtered bios until we're at that proportion

+TODOs:
+- Check to see if certain semantic groups of keywords are good or bad predictors of a certain word
+- Cross year stuff
+- Make everything compatible with ngrams